Poor

 Though some

-burners wouldn't consider this a lot of smoke, it is still
+burners would not consider this a lot of smoke, it is

-a number of things (see list to left).
-In this instance,
+be caused from a number of things (see list to left).

 normal for smoke to exit your chimney upon